istio/old_pilot_repo/doc/configuration-flow.md

 of kind `istioconfig`.
 The name of the resource is a combination of Istio kind and configuration name, and namespaces are shared between Kubernetes and Istio.
-Internally, this means Kubernetes assigns a key subset in `etcd` to Istio, exposes an HTTP endpoint for streaming updated to the store, and provides the necessary API machinery for creating a cached controller interface.
+Internally, this means Kubernetes assigns a key subset in `etcd` to Istio, exposes an HTTP endpoint for streaming updates to the store, and provides the necessary API machinery for creating a cached controller interface.
 You should be able to query the key/value store using `kubectl get istioconfigs`.

-## Proxy agent
+## 3. Proxy re-configuration

 Once a configuration object is persisted in `etcd`, a notification is sent to the proxy agent controller about the update to the store.
 Proxy agent reacts